clehner/couchgrams/README.md

 Security
 --------

-Currently no document security is provided - any CouchDB user can edit the corpus.
-You may use [per-database security](http://wiki.apache.org/couchdb/Security_Features_Overview) to secure the corpus.
+Admins and users with the role `couchgrams` will be able to edit the corpus.